 What is a Barcode Symbology?

-If you’re learning about barcodes, you’ll quickly come across the term “symbology”.
-The easiest way to think about symbology is that it’s the look and feel of the barcode.
+If you're learning about barcodes, you'll quickly come across the term "symbology".
+The easiest way to think about the code 39 barcode symbology is that it’s the look and feel of the barcode.
 A barcode symbology is a specification that describes how a certain barcode looks and how it does what it does.

 More than a hundred different symbologies have been developed since the invention of the barcode.
 Many are obsolete and have been replaced with more robust, readable symbologies.
-Many aren’t used in typical asset tracking applications.
-We’ll focus on the barcode symbologies that we see most often in asset tracking software and applications.
+Many aren't used in typical asset tracking applications.
+We’ll focus on the barcode symbologies that we see most often in asset tracking software and applications, and how to generate a barcode in a few different applications.

 We see the following symbologies most frequently in asset tracking applications: